clubcapra/RoboGuard/README.md

     use ./scripts/launch_micro_ros_agent.sh\
     This will allow the pi to communicate over serial with roboguard and communicate the node and the topics over the network

+TO setup can :
+add this line to /boot/firmware/config.txt (under section all)

+dtoverlay=mcp251xfd,spi0-0,oscillator=20000000,interrupt=25

+TO setup ros agent on boot

+sudo cp ./scripts/launch-micro-ros.service /etc/systemd/system/launch-micro-ros.service
+sudo systemctl enable launch-micro-ros.service

+check the path in the script corresponds to the path of the project

 # Different build versions
 WATCH OUT\